 To drop the price outliers, click on the ➕ sign below the "Show variance as" widget and set the "Drop price outliers from mix variance calculation" widget to True.

 You can also choose the quantile price values to exclude.

 Having dropped the price outliers, your result might have a non-zero Balance value like in this example.
 The negative 65.7 is the sum of the rows that have been dropped because their price was too high or too low relative to the "significant" range of prices.

 If you are plotting small multiples, you will not see a "balance" value, but the totals of the sub-plot will be different and reflect the fact that some rows of the dataset have been dropped.

-Confirm and key in the letter "r", like "rerun" in order to rebuild the cache.
-The hit the submit button again to get the corrected chart.
+Then hit the submit button again to get the corrected chart.